Andrew

 • A photo from the escape the room flash game

-misc projects: At some point I made a blocky physics game in Java, and an escape-the-room game in flash (back in high school when it was still around).
-I also animate things for fun sometimes.
+Misc projects.
+At some point I made a blocky physics game in Java, and an escape-the-room game in flash.
+I also animated a few things for fun.

 Featured Writing